ziiqii/tp/docs/UserGuide.md

 #### Deleting a person: `delete`

-Deletes the specified person from CulinaryContacts.
+Deletes the specified person from the _displayed person list_.

 Format: `delete INDEX`